YuanlongLI/dotnet_runtime/src/libraries/System.Text.Json/docs/ParameterizedCtorSupportSpec.md

 Aside from this caveat, the behavior for `class`es and `struct`s are exactly the same.

-##### A single parameterized constructor will always be used if there's no public parameterless constructor
+##### A single public parameterized constructor will always be used if there's no public parameterless constructor

 Given `Point`,